ruslan-ilesik/Chrome-dino-NEAT-ai/README.md

 4) if you want you can edit [config](https://github.com/ruslan-ilesik/Chrome-dino-NEAT-ai/blob/main/src/ai/config) file
 5) start an ai

 There is an auto saving alghoritm which save population every 50 generations.
 You can get winner running only one generation.
-To replay winner use replay_genome (commented file in main.py)
+To replay winner use replay_genome (commented line in main.py)